pranavsvlm/news-app/README.md

 ```
 npm run build
 ```

-## What changed (recent)

-- Updated `src/components/LogIn.jsx`:
-  - The login form now validates inputs and saves the submitted credentials to `localStorage` for demo purposes.
-  - On submit the form data is logged to the browser console as a pure JSON string (for easy parsing by dev tools or scripts).
-  - A lightweight login history is stored under the `loginHistory` key in `localStorage`.
-  - UI includes password show/hide toggle and inline validation feedback.

-These changes were made to improve local debugging and to make the submitted data easy to consume by tools that expect JSON.

-## Notes and safety

-- This app is a frontend demo only.
-Storing real credentials in `localStorage` is insecure — this is strictly for local testing.
-- Do not use this pattern for production authentication.

 ## Commit & push

 Run these commands locally to commit the README and changes, then push to GitHub.
 Replace `<branch>` with your branch name (for example `dev`):